Road Trip: New Jersey, Maryland, Pennsylvania

 Then we drove to Baltimore, and spent the evening on the roof deck, as flocks of birds circled above us.

 Wednesday was transition day.
 We stayed in Baltimore, washed laundry, and repacked.

 For lunch, we headed to Nick’s Fish House, an ultra-casual waterfront spot.
 Seated at our long wooden picnic table out on the open back porch, I feasted on the cream of crab soup, some of the best I’ve ever sampled, thick and rich and creamy and lumpy with meat.

 My actual birthday began with a walk around Baltimore to check whether the statue of Christopher Columbus was still standing.
 It was.
 From there we went to Federal Hill Park to ensure that our flag was still there.
 It was.

 Then we loaded up the Jeep and headed for Hershey.
-Our first stop was Nissley Vineyards, where the nice pourer was almost apologetic about having to charge us a tasting fee, explaining that too many people took too much advantage when tastings were complementary.
+Our first stop was Nissley Vineyards in Bainbridge, where the nice pourer was almost apologetic about having to charge us a tasting fee, explaining that too many people took too much advantage when tastings were complementary.
 We liked the sweet but light Black Raspberry enough to buy a bottle.

 But much of the fun of the place was following its binder full of wines along an independent tour of the property.
 I especially liked the ancient look of the lime kiln.

 Next we drove along flat roads, past Craftsman-style homes on large lush farms.
 Mennonite children, girls in dark dresses and white caps, boys in suspenders and straw hats, bounded from school buses.

 We arrived at Mount Hope Estate & Winery in Manheim, located on the grounds of the Pennsylvania Renaissance Faire, making it the most unique winery we’ve visited.
 We liked the dry Riesling enough to order a glass, or, more precisely, a plastic covered sippy cup, and went out to walk around.